3iraqi/CS-50/database_tutorial/SQLite_CS50_/lec_1_week_0 Querying/README.md

 -- find sentence contain love
 SELECT "title" , "pages" FROM "books" ORDER BY "pages" DESC LIMIT 10;
 -- order by descending
+SELECT ROUND(AVG("pages"),2) AS "Average Pages" FROM "books";
+-- to change column name that contain the average of pages .
+SELECT DISTINCT "publisher" FROM "books";
+-- that will filter duplicates

 ```